ADC-Projeto/adc-pei-2526-part1/README.md

-# APDC-PEI 25/26 — First Web Application
+# ADC-PEI 25/26 — First Web Application

 A simple Java web application built with Jersey (JAX-RS) and deployed on Google App Engine.
 It exposes two REST endpoints and serves a basic HTML front page.